 THC specifically is the cannabinoid thought responsible for suppressing REM sleep.
 It’s important to note these findings have not been consistently reproduced, we shouldn’t be quick to criticize THC for potentially suppressing REM sleep, since we don’t know that conclusively.

 Regardless of THC’s possible effect on REM sleep, studies show CBD actually increases REM sleep, so you might consider a high-CBD product if you have any hesitations.
 This 2017 review shows high-dose CBD to increase REM sleep when consumed the same day, and a decrease in REM sleep occurred the day after administering mid-ranges doses of CBD.

 CBN for sleep

-Let’s also talk for a minute about cannabinol, also known as CBN.
+Let’s talk more about cannabinol, also known as CBN.
 CBN has exploded in the cannabis world, and for great reason.
 CBN is aged THC, it’s what happens when THC oxidizes and decomposes.
 It sounds like CBN is almost an afterthought, what good is left of oxidized and decomposed THC?
 Actually, a lot!
 It’s still a cannabinoid, and therefore interacts with our body’s endocannabinoid system to generate homeostasis and regulate our body.
 This study was conducted in 1975, supporting CBN and THC for sleep.
 Although older (sorry, Gen X), this study is still a foundational piece of research contributing to the need to learn more about cannabinoids, and specifically how they interact with our body’s endocannabinoid system.